finarly/Notes/In_progress/Exam prep.md

 - '--exclude'
 - '--selector'

-Generates executable SQL form source model, test, and analysus files.
+Generates executable SQL form source model, test, and analyses files.
 You can find these compiled SQL files in the **target/** directory of your dbt project.

-The compile command is usefil for:
+The compile command is useful for:
 1. Visually inspecting the compiled output of model files.
 This is useful for validating complex jinja logic or macro usage.
 2. Manually running compiled SQL.
-While debigging a model ro schema test, it's often useful to execute the underlying select statement to find the source of the bug.
+While debugging a model ro schema test, it's often useful to execute the underlying select statement to find the source of the bug.
-3. Compiling analysrs files.
+3. Compiling analysis files.

 It is not a pre-requisite of dbt run.